Soil Biology • Plant Health

 Plant immunity is not a spray decision.
 It is a soil biology decision, made years before the pest arrives.
 Crops trapped at Level 1 or Level 2 of the Plant Health Pyramid, in bacterial-dominated soils, will need a chemical crutch every season.
 Crops operating at Level 3 and Level 4, in fungal-dominant soils, defend themselves.

 The F:B ratio is the simplest single number that tells you which side of that line your farm sits on.
 If your soil is below 1, you are farming against ecological succession, and the cost of that fight shows up on every line of your input bill.
-If you can lift it above 1, and ideally toward 2 or 3 for tree crops, the soil starts doing the work that you have been paying spray contractors to do.
+If you can lift it above 1, and ideally toward 2 or 3 for tree crops, the soil starts doing the work you have been paying spray contractors to do.

 That is what regenerative agriculture actually delivers, when it is executed with the right biology.
+You can do this on the soil you are already standing on.

 Key Sources: Ingham, E.R.
 Soil Food Web Approach (Soil Foodweb Inc.) • Kempf, J. The Plant Health Pyramid (Advancing Eco Agriculture) • Smith, S.E. and Read, D.J.
 (2008) Mycorrhizal Symbiosis, 3rd ed., Academic Press • Wright, S.F. and Upadhyaya, A. (1996) Plant and Soil 198(1):97-107 • Johnson, D.C. et al. (2017) AIMS Agriculture and Food 2(2):216-241 • Bardgett, R.D. and van der Putten, W.H.
 (2014) Nature 515(7528):505-511 • Lowenfels, J. and Lewis, W. (2010) Teaming with Microbes, Timber Press • Cho, H.K.
 Korean Natural Farming Handbook (Janong Natural Farming Institute)